Yujin-Chen/Yujin-Chen.github.io/essays/SmartQuestion.md

 The developer has put in lots of work to solve the problem.
 He/she has tried 7 ways to solve the problem like invalid Caches/Restart, changing the version of buildTools, and more.
 From this, I can tell the effort that the developer has put in before asking for help.
 So I would consider this as a good example of a smart question.

-Source: <a href="https://stackoverflow.com/questions/77032836/error-after-changing-apps-compilesdkversion-and-targetsdkversion"><i class="large github icon "></i>Link to post</a>
+Link to the StackOverflow post: <a href="https://stackoverflow.com/questions/77032836/error-after-changing-apps-compilesdkversion-and-targetsdkversion"><i class="large github icon "></i>Link to post</a>

 ## Conclusion